About Matt

 Issues, appeals and government litigation

-- Forty neuroscience scholars, the American Academy of Pediatric Neuropsychology and others challenging the constitutionality of condemning late adolescents to life without parole, leading to several precedential rulings (California, Massachusetts, Michigan and New Jersey Supreme Courts)
+• Forty neuroscience scholars, the American Academy of Pediatric Neuropsychology and others challenging the constitutionality of condemning adolescents and late adolescents to life without parole (California, Massachusetts, Michigan and New Jersey Supreme Courts, and Tenth Circuit)

-- The American Civil Liberties Union (ACLU) of Southern California, ACLU of Northern California, Black Lives Matter and other nonprofits challenging a law that suppresses First Amendment-protected speech seeking accountability for police misconduct (California Supreme Court)
+• The American Civil Liberties Union (ACLU) of Southern California, ACLU of Northern California, Black Lives Matter and other nonprofits challenging a law that suppresses speech and petitioning seeking accountability for police misconduct and racial profiling (California Supreme Court)

-- A top tech company in a mass action appeal involving online data (California Court of Appeal)
+• A top tech company in a mass action appeal involving online data (California Supreme Court)

-- Fifty cybersecurity leaders and organizations opposing a first-of-its-kind US Securities and Exchange Commission (SEC) cybersecurity enforcement action against SolarWinds and its chief information security officer (SDNY)
+• Fifty cybersecurity leaders opposing a first-of-its-kind US Securities and Exchange Commission (SEC) cybersecurity lawsuit against SolarWinds and its chief information security officer (S.D.N.Y.)

 Government investigations

-- A top smartwatch company, global ecommerce platform and snow sports company in product safety investigations by DOJ, the US Consumer Product Safety Commission and state attorneys general
+• A top smartwatch company, global ecommerce platform and snow sports company in product safety investigations by DOJ, US Consumer Product Safety Commission and state attorneys general

-- Edtech startups in various investigations by DOJ, the US Federal Trade Commission, US Department of Education and US Department of Veterans Affairs
+• Edtech startups in various investigations by DOJ, US Federal Trade Commission, US Department of Education and US Department of Veterans Affairs

 Other matters

-Fiercely committed to public service, Matt concurrently serves as the chief legal officer (Brigade Judge Advocate) and captain for the US Army Reserve’s 304th Sustainment Brigade, advising 25 commanders on national security and administrative law governing 2,500 soldiers.
-He also has deployed abroad to support NATO.
-Separately, Matt has advanced the legal and policy priorities of elected US leaders, including the Harris-Walz presidential campaign, Joe Biden’s presidential campaign and transition, then-Senator Kamala Harris, former House Speaker Nancy Pelosi, former Department of Energy Secretary Jennifer Granholm, California Gov. Gavin Newsom and former California Gov. Jerry Brown.
+Fiercely committed to public service, Matt serves as a Captain in the US Army Reserve, where he has been stationed as associate general counsel of a military service academy and as chief legal officer (Brigade Judge Advocate) of the 304th Sustainment Brigade.
+In these roles, he has advised dozens of military commanders on constitutional, national security, statutory and administrative law, and deployed abroad to support NATO.
+Separately, Matt has advanced the legal and policy priorities of elected leaders, including the Harris-Walz presidential campaign, Joe Biden’s presidential campaign and transition, then-Senator Kamala Harris, former House Speaker Nancy Pelosi, former Department of Energy Secretary Jennifer Granholm, California Gov. Gavin Newsom and former California Gov. Jerry Brown.

-The son of Vietnam War refugees, Matt attended K-16 public schools, graduating from UC Berkeley with a perfect record.
-He earned his JD from Yale Law School as a PD Soros Fellow, Coker Fellow teaching torts and legal writing, notes and comments editor of the Yale Law Journal, managing editor of the Yale Law & Policy Review, a founding advocate for the We Care Coalition, a Solomon Center for Health and Law Policy-affiliated author, and director of the Education Adequacy Project Clinic.
-In his free time, Matt enjoys global travel, snowboarding, pickleball, volleyball, golfing and adventures with his Shiba Inu.
+Matt attended K-16 public schools, graduating from UC Berkeley with a perfect record.
+He earned his JD from Yale Law School as a Paul & Daisy Soros Fellow, Coker Fellow teaching tort law and legal writing, notes and comments editor of the Yale Law Journal, managing editor of the Yale Law & Policy Review, a founding advocate for the We Care Coalition, a Solomon Center for Health and Law Policy-affiliated author, and director of the Education Adequacy Project Clinic.
+In his free time, Matt enjoys global travel, pickleball, snowboarding, volleyball, golfing and adventures with his Shiba Inu.

 Clerkship